vladyslavkuliani/turbolinks_challenge/README.md

 #### Challenge 1: Color Changer

 When you click on a color page, your background color should change to match the name of the color in your url path.
 Can you fix the current javascript?
+(Your homepage should _not_ be teal!)

 - Does it work on refresh?
 - Does it work when you click through to the page?